AungKaung1928/AungKaung1928/README.md

 ---

-## About Me and Robotic Engineering Journey
+## About Me and Robotic Software Engineering Journey

 **"Robotics Software Engineer with Mechanical Engineering background"**